-Cluster analysis of relatively small sets of documents (up to 50 000) is a task, which may be essential in small business.
+But there is more than one way to use clustering techniques - cluster analysis of document sets sized up to 50 000 is a task, which may be essential in business.

 It might be necessary to cluster, for example, weekly document stream for DLP (Data Leakage Prevention) purposes (e.g. easier categorization of documents).

 To cluster small sets of documents we primarily need high clustering quality and may pay little attention to speed or computational complexity of a clustering algorithm - obviously, because modern computer hardware allows the user to perform complex computations in a short time, so small data sets are clustered fast even if an algorithm with high computational complexity is used.

 That is why we decided to conduct some experiments on algorithms with high computational complexity in order to combine them in a way, allowing us to maximize quality of clustering.